Finding Low-Income Senior Housing in Seattle, WA

-Since 2016, Seattle has taken impressive strides on becoming an Age Friendly city, which is a classification created by the World Health Organization (WHO) to describe a community in which people can grow up and grow old with ease.
-Seattle meets the Age Friendly requirements thanks to its many senior-friendly attributes, which include an excellent transportation system, affordable and age-friendly housing, a surplus of outdoor public spaces, social inclusion, outstanding health services, and more.
+Since 2016, Seattle has taken impressive strides in becoming an Age-Friendly city, which is a classification created by the World Health Organization (WHO) to describe a community in which people can grow up and grow old with ease.
+Seattle meets the age-friendly requirements thanks to its many senior-friendly attributes, which include an excellent transportation system, affordable and age-friendly housing, a surplus of outdoor public spaces, social inclusion, outstanding health services, and more.

 And more older adults are certainly taking notice.
 Currently, older adults make up about 12% of Seattle’s population, but by the year 2040, their numbers are expected to grow to account for 25% of its entire population.